TALCo-Team/TALightDesktop/README.md

 ## Setup Development Environment
 The project by default is intended to be used with Visual Studio Code.
-The app is a client and in order to be used it requires to connect to instance of CodeColosseum server (cocod).
+The app is a client and in order to be used it requires to connect to instance of TALight server (tald).

 Dependencies:
 - NodeJS